 Other Types of Documentation

 Not all examples are related to financial records.
-Adequate program documentation can also include having a detailed narrative explaining project or program objectives.
+Adequate program documentation can include having a detailed narrative explaining the project or program objectives.

 - Explanations of various system messages and queries that are run or received